Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Materials and methods

 \subsection{Principles of the ST-PSP method}

-The fundamental principle of the profilometry methods discussed in this study is as follows: a sinusoidal fringe pattern is projected onto an object using a projector, the deformations of the fringes are captured by a camera.
-The analysis of fringe deformations allows for the determination of the phase of the image, which can then be correlated with the height map of the object.
+The fundamental principle of the profilometry methods discussed in this study is as follows: a sinusoidal fringe pattern is projected onto an object using a video projector, and the resultant deformations of the fringes are captured by a camera.
+The analysis of fringe deformations allows for the determination of the phase $\phi$ of the image, which can then be correlated with the height map of the object.

-In the case of spatiotemporal phase-shifting profilometry (ST-PSP), two distinct methods are combined: Phase-Shifting Profilometry (PSP) \cite{2012_ri,2018_zuo} and Sampling Moiré (SM) \cite{2010_ri}.
-The first method uses a number $N \geqslant 3$ of phase shifted images ($2 \pi/N$ shift between fringe patterns) in order to extract the image phase, that is related to the object height \cite{2009_maurel}.
-The SM method requires only one photo of the deformed object as it relies on spatial interpolation \cite{2010_ri,2022_wang}.
+The ST-PSP technique combines two distinct methods: PSP \cite{2012_ri,2018_zuo} and SM \cite{2010_ri}.
+In the first one, $N \geqslant 3$ phase-shifted images ($2 \pi/N$ shift between fringe patterns) are used in order to extract the image phase, that is related to the object height \cite{2009_maurel}.
+The SM method requires only one image of the deformed object as it relies on spatial interpolation \cite{2010_ri,2022_wang}.

 \paragraph{PSP principle} For the $N$-step PSP method, the general intensity profile of the $n$-th image ($n \in [0,N-1]$) is: